 Mass production will result in mass killing and mass slaughter, but not mass wealth. ...
 Western civilization is on trial.
 It has done immense harm. … the ill-balanced production of machinery has brought about a state of things in which their very existence was threatened.

-Thus the critique of free market capitalism and the critique of economic planning came from the same intellectual source: that of modernization through the destruction of craft, and the moral order that accompanied it.
+Thus the critique of free market capitalism and the critique of economic planning came from the same intellectual source: that of modernization through the destruction of craft and the moral order that accompanied it.

 A particular fear of socialism arose from the notion of class conflict, which was deeply at odds with the spiritual harmony and trusteeship at the core of the Gandhi’s vision.
 For this reason, Patel had serious misgivings about Nehru’s socialism: